aleshaleksey/fansys23/monsters-npcs/humanoids.md

 This block represents an elite warrior/scout who hunts down evil creatures and enemies of elven-kind, be they monsters that hunt people, or people who hunt elves.

 A hunter carries only what they need to exist autonomously and hunt down their pray.
 A hunter prefers to remain hidden and kill from afar, if necessary using magic to deceive, mislead and otherwise gain the upper hand.
 A hunter makes maximum use of "sniper" and "aphonic spell" to avoid detection.
 They will use "silence" to shut down enemy spellcasters.
 Killing prey when it sleeps or is otherwise weak is most preferable.
-However, if they must they will fight up close using their superior speed to inflict a death by a thousand cuts.
+However, if they must, they will fight up close using their superior speed to inflict a death by a thousand cuts.

 **NB**: Do not use this stat block unless you intend to kill the party, or know that they have a very good capacity when it comes to detecting hidden foes.